 5 Steps from RFP to Award

-The following infographic provides a clear, high-level summary of the typical chain of events that occur when issuing a Request for Proposal (RFP) for a product or service.
+The Infographic below provides a clear, high-level summary of the typical chain of events that occur when issuing an RFP for a product or service.

 Many organizations underestimate the complexity and time required to properly issue, evaluate, and award an RFP.
 Each step plays a critical role in ensuring a fair and successful process.